 What will my skin look like after treatment?

-Right after your treatment, your skin will have a white discoloration, and the area around the tattoo may become reddish and could have some swelling.
+Right after your treatment, your skin will have a white discolouration, and the area around the tattoo may become reddish and could have some swelling.
 This is normal and will disappear slowly over time.
-Immediately after treatment, antibacterial ointment and a water proof dressing will be applied to the treated area to minimize infection.
+Immediately after treatment, antibacterial ointment and a water proof dressing will be applied to the treated area to minimise infection.

 You may bathe normally but we do suggest you minimise vigorous activity for a few days to optimise healing after your laser tattoo removal treatment.